 Cumin seeds are widely known in India and neighboring areas as the main ingredient for the Jeera water.
 Learn how to make jeera water and know more about its benefits and medicinal uses.

 Cumin seeds can be sold as they are or in a powder form.
 Both forms are highly available in the market today.
-Here are some good labels, you can get for your kitchen.

 7. Pumpkin Seeds